GuyBaele/SpreadGL/README.md

 Select the Collection Time as the column.

 4. Set Visualisation\
+FInd the incremental time window, set its width and click the play button to start the animation.

+# Arc Layer Visualisation:
+1. Load Data\
+Drag and drop .csv into the application.

+2. Add Layer\
+In the Layers panel, add a new layer.\
+Select Arc as the layer type, the fields below as the columns.\
+Source Lat: pickup_latitude\
+Source Lng: pickup_longitude\
+Target Lat: dropoff_latitude\
+Target Lng: dropoff_longitude

+3. Add Filter\
+Go to the Filters panel, add a new filter\
+Select tpep_pickup_datetime / tpep_dropoff_datetime as the column.

+4. Set visualisation settings\
-Select increcremental time window, set its width and click the play button to start the animation.
+FInd the incremental time window, set its width and click the play button to start the animation.